The Crater (manga): Plot

-"The Crater" is a collection of self-contained short stories that follow a wide range of themes.
+The Crater is a collection of self-contained short stories that follow a wide range of themes.
 From horror to mystery to science fiction, each story focuses on different characters in different settings.
 Some stories have happy endings, while others do not.
-Each story usually features a boy known as a variation of the first name "Ryuu" (sometimes Ryuuichi, etc.) or by the surname Okuno (and sometimes Okuchin.)
+Each story usually features a boy known as a variation of the first name "Ryuu" (sometimes Ryuuichi, etc.) or by the surname Okuno (and sometimes Okuchin).
 The boy appears as an American, African-American, and sometimes Japanese; he can be distinguished by his swooping black hair that covers one eye.
 He is never the same person in each chapter, though, and is more of a character that is an actor, like that seen in Osamu Tezuka's Star System.
 Osamu Tezuka's caricature of himself also appears repeatedly throughout the series.

 In a similar tradition as The Twilight Zone, each story has a kind of message presented to the reader via unique stories.
 In Episode 2, "The Octagonal Mansion", the character Ryuichi Kuma is undecided over what to do with his life until he discovers an Octagonal Mansion that allows him to start his life all over again.
 In Episode 8, "The Bell Rings", three people are haunted by their past sins with the tingling of bells that will not let them forget.
-When it ended, "The Crater" had a total of 17 Episodes.
+When it ended, The Crater had a total of 17 episodes.

-However, finding all 17 episodes can be a challenge in that there have been at least three different editions printed.
+Finding all 17 episodes however can be a challenge in that there have been at least three different editions printed.
 "Akita Manga Collection" consists of 2 volumes of only 7 stories each.
 "Kodansha Complete Works" is 3 volumes of 6 stories each, and "Akita Best Works Anthology" is 2 volumes of 21 stories total.
 The filler stories in "Kodansha" and "Akita Best" come from unrelated series.